Research topic: Reactive transport in porous media

 Model description

 The transport equations are mass conservation with advection and dispersion.
 The velocity field comes from previous steady-state flow computations.
+The dispersion tensor is assumed independent of chemical species.
 Chemistry equations can be at equilibrium or kinetic.
 They include aqueous reactions, sorption, ion exchanges, precipitation or dissolution.
-Unknowns are the total concentrations of mobile and immobile main species.
-Equations are a set of coupled nonlinear Partial Differential Algebraic Equations (PDAE).
+Secondary species are related to components by mass action laws and total concentrations are expressed by means of mass conservation.
+Transport equations can be written for the total concentrations of mobile components.
+Equations are a set of coupled nonlinear Partial Differential Algebraic Equations (PDAE), where algebraic chemistry equations are written at each point of the domain.

 The transport equations are spatially discretized by a finite element method with an unstructured mesh ; advection is discretized by an upwind scheme and dispersion is discretized by a centered scheme.
 In the framework of methods of lines, it allows to use any ODE solver after spatial discretization.

-2. a so-called global approach; it follows the method of lines with a set of discrete DAE to solve.
-We use the solver Sundials, with varying timesteps and varying orders.
+3. a so-called global approach; it follows the method of lines with a set of discrete DAE to solve.
+We use the solver Sundials, with adaptive timesteps and orders.
+Moreover, the nonlinear system is solved by a modified Newton method at each timestep.

 Publications and results